eskerda/git-bikeshare-bot/README.md

             latitude: 0.0, //'systems latitude, as a float'
             longitude: 0.0, //'systems longitude as a float'
             update: function(update_callback) {
-                // Logic to get some stations once stations = [
+                // Logic to get the stations that form this network stations = [
                     {
                         latitude: 0.0, // latitude of this station